react-navigation/react-navigation.github.io/versioned_docs/version-5.x/screen-options-resolution.md

 If we were to set the `headerTitle` with `options` for the `FeedScreen`, this would not work.
 This is because `App` stack will only look at its immediate children for configuration: `HomeTabs` and `SettingsScreen`.

-But we can determine the `headerTitle` option based on the navigation state of our tab navigator using the `getFocusedRouteNameFromRoute` property.
+But we can determine the `headerTitle` option based on the navigation state of our tab navigator using the `getFocusedRouteNameFromRoute` helper.
 Let's create a function to get the title first:

 ```js
 import { getFocusedRouteNameFromRoute } from '@react-navigation/native';